Mandaviya directs high alertness, aggressive genome sequencing as Covid cases spike in Asia, Europe | Business

 At a high-level meeting, chaired by the minister, the government's decision of resuming scheduled international flights from March 27, the vaccination situation and the level of genomic surveillance were reviewed.

-''Given the rising cases in China, Singapore, Hong Kong, Vietnam and some European countries, a high-level meeting was held by the Union health minister with senior government officials and experts.
+''Given the rising cases in China, South Korea, Hong Kong, Vietnam, Singapore, and some European countries, a high-level meeting was held by the Union health minister with senior government officials and experts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)